Bruck1701/Golang-Go-Collection/README.md

 # Web Services Monitor
 Simple script to monitor webservices in the local network.

-Input: File with the sites
+Input: sites.txt
+Ouput: log.txt with the the site, the time, and the status